m-lab/website/_pages/05-contribute.md

 ## Researchers

-M-Lab welcomes researchers who want to dig into the M-Lab data, and provides documentation and best-effort support for those interested.
+M-Lab welcomes researchers who want to dig into the M-Lab data, providing documentation and best-effort email support.
 If you are interested in working with M-Lab data in your research, please review our [data documentation]({{ site.baseurl }}/data) to help get you started and [contact us](mailto:support@measurementlab.net) with any questions.
 We also suggest you join our [public mailing list](https://groups.google.com/a/measurementlab.net/forum/#!forum/discuss) for news and announcements.

 Researchers developing and maintaining Open Source network measurement tests may apply to host a new test on M-Lab.
 If your project fits within M-Lab's guidelines and principles, we invite you to [apply for M-Lab hosting](https://docs.google.com/a/opentechinstitute.org/forms/d/1Dz-d8bs92ltlKKxWDCoi2nFC6wmBrBq6vrLIwhYyiDM/viewform).